Mod-Bucket/Basic-Staples/README.txt

 Unsupported Mods****:
 	auto baker/boiler/fryer/mixer/chopper:
-		* These mods are no longer developed and won't be supported.
+		* These mods are no longer developed and probably won't be supported.
+(AutoBaker might be.
+Still considering.)
 	Coffee in Staxel:
 		* Maybe someday?
 It will take looking into.
 	Dairy: